Overv/VulkanTutorial/en/02_Development_environment.md

 copy, rename it to something like `HelloTriangle` and remove all of the code in `main.cpp`.

 Before we move on, let's explore the Vulkan SDK a bit more.
 There is another program in it that will be very useful for development.
-The `x86_64/bin/glslangValidator` program will be used to compile shaders from the human-readable [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to bytecode.
+The `x86_64/bin/glslangValidator` and `x86_64/bin/glslc` programs will be used to compile shaders from the human-readable [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to bytecode.
 We'll cover this in depth in the [shader modules](!en/Drawing_a_triangle/Graphics_pipeline_basics/Shader_modules) chapter.